 How to Use Lavender Essential Oil for Anxiety and Stress

 - Inhalation: Rub 2 to 3 drops of lavender essential oil into your palms and then take a deep breath.
-The essential oil quickly enters your bloodstream through your hands while also stimulating neural connections via the olfactory bulb to provide a nearly instant feeling of relaxation.
+The essential oil quickly enters your bloodstream through your hands.
+Simultaneously, it stimulates neural connections via the olfactory bulb to provide a nearly instant feeling of relaxation.
 This method is perfect for use while traveling, in the office, or in crowded spaces.

 - Headache Relief: Rub 1 to 2 drops of lavender essential oil into your temples to experience relief from a tension headache.
 If you want to enjoy full-body relaxation, rub a couple of drops on your feet as well as your wrists.